lab-cosmo/chemiscope/docs/src/tutorial.rst

         // list of structures in this dataset "structures": [
             {
+                // number of atoms in the structure "size": 42,
                 // names of the atoms in the structure "names": ["H", "O", "C", "C", ...],
                 // x cartesian coordinate of all the atoms, in Angstroms